rishabhsaha/aks-secure-baseline/09-aks-cluster.md

 This deployment creates an SLA-backed Azure Container Registry for your cluster's needs.
 Your organization may have a central container registry for you to use, or your registry may be tied specifically to your application's infrastructure (as demonstrated in this implementation). **Only use container registries that satisfy the availability and compliance needs of your workload.**

+## Operating System (OS) and Kubelet config

+The cluster above deploys the default settings for OS and Kubelet configuration that is a recommended starting point for most workloads.
+If your workload requires kubelet or OS/kernel changes, see [Customize node configuration](https://docs.microsoft.com/azure/aks/custom-node-configuration).
+Most of these settings are exposed specifically as a mechanism to tune for specific workload performance characteristics (high outbound connections, high filesystem access, large number of concurrent connections, etc.), and not as an OS hardening affordance.

 ### Next step

 :arrow_forward: [Place the cluster under GitOps management](./09-gitops.md)